nuuuwan/manifesto_monitoring/data/manifestos/npp_manifesto.md

 #### Activities [2.01]

-##### 2.01.A01) NO-TITLE
+##### 2.01.A01) Social protection and Welfare Programmes Prajashakthi: Poverty alleviation programme for low-income

+- 2.01.A01.01) earners

-- 2.01.A01.01) Providing a minimum monthly financial grant from Rs.
+- 2.01.A01.02) Providing a minimum monthly financial grant from Rs.
 10,000 upwards to low- income families

-- 2.01.A01.02) Introduction of a participatory, transparent and efficient beneficiary selection process
+- 2.01.A01.03) Introduction of a participatory, transparent and efficient beneficiary selection process

-- 2.01.A01.03) Introducing a digital platform for identifying eligible beneficiaries using new criteria within a year and providing financial assistance to all qualifying individuals.
-Empowerment Under the key poverty alleviation programme, the NPP government will undertake the following ess ential tasks.
+- 2.01.A01.04) Introducing a digital platform for identifying eligible beneficiaries using new criteria within a year and providing financial assistance to all qualifying individuals.

+##### 2.01.A02) Empowerment

+- 2.01.A02.01) Under the key poverty alleviation programme, the NPP government will undertake the following ess ential tasks.

-- 2.01.A01.04) A comprehensive participatory study on the causes of poverty and family dynamics in low-income households.
+- 2.01.A02.02) A comprehensive participatory study on the causes of poverty and family dynamics in low-income households.

-- 2.01.A01.05) Identification, analysis and developing remedies for poverty and vulnerabilities at the household level through community-based projects.
+- 2.01.A02.03) Identification, analysis and developing remedies for poverty and vulnerabilities at the household level through community-based projects.

-- 2.01.A01.06) Facilitating the implementation of these projects through public-private partnerships and the involvement of the cooperative sector.
+- 2.01.A02.04) Facilitating the implementation of these projects through public-private partnerships and the involvement of the cooperative sector.

-- 2.01.A01.07) Establishment of training, technical assistance and financial assistance for low- income families to initiate income generation and livelihood projects
+- 2.01.A02.05) Establishment of training, technical assistance and financial assistance for low- income families to initiate income generation and livelihood projects

-- 2.01.A01.08) Efficient use of the Samurdhi Banking system and staff to empower poor families.
+- 2.01.A02.06) Efficient use of the Samurdhi Banking system and staff to empower poor families.

-- 2.01.A01.09) Assigning a field officer for every 100 families for monitoring and to provide continuous sup port A healthy and happy retirement for senior c itizens
+- 2.01.A02.07) Assigning a field officer for every 100 families for monitoring and to provide continuous sup port

+##### 2.01.A03) A healthy and happy retirement for senior c itizens

-- 2.01.A01.10) Providin g a monthly allowance of Rs.
+- 2.01.A03.01) Providin g a monthly allowance of Rs.
 5,000 to senior citizens needing assistance.

-- 2.01.A01.11) Establishment of new elderly care centers at the divisional secretariat level.
+- 2.01.A03.02) Establishment of new elderly care centers at the divisional secretariat level.

-- 2.01.A01.12) Government support and regulation of private care centers.
+- 2.01.A03.03) Government support and regulation of private care centers.

-- 2.01.A01.13) Professional training for care workers and incentives for small and medium institutions involved in elderly care.
+- 2.01.A03.04) Professional training for care workers and incentives for small and medium institutions involved in elderly care.

-- 2.01.A01.14) Investment of retirement Funds, such as the Employee Provident Fund, in safe and high-return investments.
+- 2.01.A03.05) Investment of retirement Funds, such as the Employee Provident Fund, in safe and high-return investments.

-- 2.01.A01.15) Provision of incentives for financial and insurance services to ensure the safety of pension funds and continuous benefits.
+- 2.01.A03.06) Provision of incentives for financial and insurance services to ensure the safety of pension funds and continuous benefits.

-- 2.01.A01.16) An interest rate that is 5% higher than the normal bank rate(s) for senior citizens’ fixed deposits.
+- 2.01.A03.07) An interest rate that is 5% higher than the normal bank rate(s) for senior citizens’ fixed deposits.
 A Meaningful and Satisfactory Life for Persons with Disabilities

-- 2.01.A01.17) Establishment of a comprehensive data-base, developed by experts, on persons with disabilities
+- 2.01.A03.08) Establishment of a comprehensive data-base, developed by experts, on persons with disabilities

-- 2.01.A01.18) Provision of a monthly financial aid of Rs.
+- 2.01.A03.09) Provision of a monthly financial aid of Rs.
 10,000 to persons with disabilities in low-income families.

-- 2.01.A01.19) Facilitating education, training, employment, and livelihoods opportunities for persons with disabilities.
-Social protection for women-headed families, single parent families and women affected by Gender-based/intimate partner violence.
+- 2.01.A03.10) Facilitating education, training, employment, and livelihoods opportunities for persons with disabilities.

+##### 2.01.A04) Social protection for women-headed families, single parent

+- 2.01.A04.01) families and women affected by Gender-based/intimate partner violence.

-- 2.01.A01.20) Financial assistance for affected individuals (of the above categories) based on needs and income levels.
+- 2.01.A04.02) Financial assistance for affected individuals (of the above categories) based on needs and income levels.

-- 2.01.A01.21) Legal aid and counseling services are offered based on needs and requests.
+- 2.01.A04.03) Legal aid and counseling services are offered based on needs and requests.

-- 2.01.A01.22) Provision of alternative housing and job support when needed.
+- 2.01.A04.04) Provision of alternative housing and job support when needed.

-- 2.01.A01.23) Establishment of mechanisms for social and psychological support for women affected by violence an d abuse.
-Health: Social Protection for Persons with Chronic Illnesses
+- 2.01.A04.05) Establishment of mechanisms for social and psychological support for women affected by violence an d abuse.

+##### 2.01.A05) Health: Social Protection for Persons with Chronic Illnesses

-- 2.01.A01.24) Creating a digital data repository of individuals with chronic illnesses such as cancer and kidney disease.
+- 2.01.A05.01) Creating a digital data repository of individuals with chronic illnesses such as cancer and kidney disease.

-- 2.01.A01.25) A minimum monthly financial grant of Rs.
+- 2.01.A05.02) A minimum monthly financial grant of Rs.
 10,000 to persons with chronic illnesses on a needs basis.

-- 2.01.A01.26) Professiona l support and social empowerment.
-Nourishing Future Generations: Reducing Malnutrition
+- 2.01.A05.03) Professiona l support and social empowerment.

+##### 2.01.A06) Nourishing Future Generations: Reducing Malnutrition

-- 2.01.A01.27) Identifying low-income families with malnourished children.
+- 2.01.A06.01) Identifying low-income families with malnourished children.

-- 2.01.A01.28) Educating parents about measures to combat malnutrition.
+- 2.01.A06.02) Educating parents about measures to combat malnutrition.

-- 2.01.A01.29) Provision of financial assistance through field officers for obtaining nutritious food for families with urgent needs.
-Nutritional Program for Pregnant Women
+- 2.01.A06.03) Provision of financial assistance through field officers for obtaining nutritious food for families with urgent needs.

+##### 2.01.A07) Nutritional Program for Pregnant Women

-- 2.01.A01.30) Identifying pregnant women needing additional nutrition through community health services.
+- 2.01.A07.01) Identifying pregnant women needing additional nutrition through community health services.

-- 2.01.A01.31) Provision of financial support for nutritious food packages during pregnancy and the first year of childbirth for low-income families.
+- 2.01.A07.02) Provision of financial support for nutritious food packages during pregnancy and the first year of childbirth for low-income families.

-- 2.01.A01.32) Continuous awareness and monitoring by family health officers.
-Safety: Adequate Care for Children
+- 2.01.A07.03) Continuous awareness and monitoring by family health officers.

+##### 2.01.A08) Safety: Adequate Care for Children

-- 2.01.A01.33) Establishment of Childcare Centers at the Gramaniladari level with public and private partnerships based on needs and requests.
+- 2.01.A08.01) Establishment of Childcare Centers at the Gramaniladari level with public and private partnerships based on needs and requests.

-- 2.01.A01.34) Registration of existing institutions with adequate qualifications for childcare.
+- 2.01.A08.02) Registration of existing institutions with adequate qualifications for childcare.

-- 2.01.A01.35) Training of staff for the effective management of Childcare Centers and monitoring their performance.
+- 2.01.A08.03) Training of staff for the effective management of Childcare Centers and monitoring their performance.

-- 2.01.A01.36) Appointment of social service/development officers to provide professional services and provision of incentives for small and medium scale entrepreneurs to provide such services.
-Pension Scheme for all citizens
+- 2.01.A08.04) Appointment of social service/development officers to provide professional services and provision of incentives for small and medium scale entrepreneurs to provide such services.

+##### 2.01.A09) Pension Scheme for all citizens

-- 2.01.A01.37) Development and implementation of a broad pension policy applicable to all workers in the country.
+- 2.01.A09.01) Development and implementation of a broad pension policy applicable to all workers in the country.

-- 2.01.A01.38) Establishing a government-certified pension fund under the supervision of the Department of Pensions and the Central Bank.
+- 2.01.A09.02) Establishing a government-certified pension fund under the supervision of the Department of Pensions and the Central Bank.

-- 2.01.A01.39) Motivating all citizens, who are currently not employed in the Government or Corporate sector such as farmers and fishermen and others to join the pension scheme.
+- 2.01.A09.03) Motivating all citizens, who are currently not employed in the Government or Corporate sector such as farmers and fishermen and others to join the pension scheme.

-- 2.01.A01.40) Using the pension fund as an insurance scheme during emergencies/disability.
+- 2.01.A09.04) Using the pension fund as an insurance scheme during emergencies/disability.

 ### 2.02) An efficient workforce - A respectable professional life